NomadCrew/nomad-crew-frontend/README.md

 ## License

-MIT License - See LICENSE file for details
+Apache License - See LICENSE file for details